6 Dr. Seuss books won’t be published for racist images

 The other books affected are “McElligot’s Pool,” “On Beyond Zebra!,” “Scrambled Eggs Super!,” and “The Cat’s Quizzer.”

-The decision to cease publication and sales of the books was made last year after months of discussion, the company told AP.
+The decision to cease publication and sales of the books was made last year after months of discussion, the company, which was founded by Seuss’ family, told AP.

 “Dr. Seuss Enterprises listened and took feedback from our audiences including teachers, academics and specialists in the field as part of our review process.
 We then worked with a panel of experts, including educators, to review our catalog of titles,” it said.